XeKrOsu/skins/README.md

-Last update: 07/08/2023 (DD/MM/YYYY)
+Last update: 02/07/2024 (DD/MM/YYYY)

 # osu!
-Skins by XeKr (and some other skins I use)
+Skins by XeKr/byo (and some other skins I use)

 Here are the skins I made and some skins I use.